Jumanji (TV series): Broadcast

 In 1996, it was carried by the UPN Kids block on UPN, but later seasons were syndicated by BKN.
 The series was also shown by CITV in the United Kingdom, TRTÉ in the Republic of Ireland and on Russian RTR channel.
 It has aired in Pakistan on Cartoon Network in English and currently airs on Filmax in Urdu and on Aruj TV in Pushto.

 Episodes of the show are available on iTunes and Hulu.
 The show was rerun on Kabillion on Demand.
 The show has also been released through YouTube.

 Home media

 On August 28, 2012, Sony Pictures Home Entertainment released Jumanji: The Complete First Season on DVD in region 1.
 This was a Manufacture-on-Demand (MOD) release, available exclusively in the US and is part of the Sony Pictures Choice Collection in partnership with Warner Bros. online store.
 It is also available through Amazon.com and their CreateSpace MOD program.

-Mill Creek Entertainment re-released season 1 on DVD in Region 1 on February 17, 2015, followed by complete series on DVD in Region 1 in August 2017.
+Mill Creek Entertainment re-released season 1 on DVD in Region 1 on February 17, 2015, followed by the complete series on DVD in Region 1 in August 2017.